Detecting high-dimensional entanglement by randomized product projections

-\textit{Conclusion and outlooks.}---In summary, we have introduced a criterion and a classical post-processing algorithm to estimate the Schmidt number of bipartite high-dimensional states.
+\textit{Conclusion and outlooks}---We have introduced a criterion and a classical post-processing algorithm to estimate the Schmidt number of bipartite high-dimensional states by considering the practical experimental challenges.
 The proposed method offers several significant advantages.
-First, various experimental platforms can randomly select the measurement basis that aligns with their specific device, as long as the random operations satisfy the properties of unitary or orthogonal $2$-design.
-In contrast, the methods based on MUBs require that all platforms measure the state on a fixed measurement basis.
-It is challenging to implement MUBs for general physical platforms~\cite{euler2023detecting}.
-Second, our results rely on the first-order measurement information of observables and only require a $2$-design of unitary and orthogonal transformations.
-Existing high-order randomized measurements~\cite{wyderka2023probing,liu2023characterizing} involve unitary $4$-design and require many random operation samples to achieve comparable precision.
-Finally, the proposed $\mathrm{SN}$ estimator algorithm allows for extracting more information from limited experimental data.
-It ensures fewer projections are sufficient to obtain a $\mathrm{SN}$ estimator of a high-dimensional entangled state.
-As a result, our approach saves the experimental cost, especially for high dimensional systems.
+First, various experimental platforms can randomly select projections that align with their specific device, as long as the random operations satisfy the properties of a unitary or orthogonal $2$-design.
+In contrast, the MUBs criterion requires experimental platforms to measure the state on MUBs, which is challenging for practical physical platforms such as cold-atom systems~\cite{euler2023detecting}.

+Second, our results rely on the first-order measurement information of observables and require a $2$-design of unitary and orthogonal matrices.
+Existing high-order randomized measurements~\cite{wyderka2023probing,liu2023characterizing} involve unitary $4$-design, which construction is a challenging task~\cite{bannai2022explicit}.
+Finally, our criterion only requires measuring a single measurement basis, reducing the required experimental controls to a single channel independent of the local dimension $d$.
+Thus, our approach applies to many platforms, including integrated-optics platforms~\cite{schaeff2015experimental}, and is also practical for detecting time-bin entangled states~\cite{martin2017quantifying}.

-Notice that our approaches rely on the connection between the maximally entangled state and the $\mathrm{SWAP}$ operator.
-Therefore, it would be an interesting problem if our randomized approaches could be generalized to other entanglement witnesses for different entangled states.
-It would be also of significance to apply the proposed algorithm to estimate other quantities such as high-order moments in randomized measurements~\cite{imai2021bound,wyderka2023probing,liu2023characterizing}, R\'{e}nyi entanglement entropy~\cite{brydges2019probing}, and PT-moments~\cite{elben2020mixed,yu2021optimal}.
-Moreover, one may investigate the potential of our approach to multipartite case~\cite{cobucci2024detecting}.
-Our results would also make it possible to experimentally characterize the entanglement of high-dimensional quantum channels~\cite{engineer2024certifying}.
+There are several directions for future research.
+First, it would be interesting to generalize our work to other entanglement witnesses beyond the maximally entangled state.
+Next, one may study the performance of the proposed classical estimation method for high-order moments in randomized measurements~\cite{liu2022characterizing,wyderka2023complete,cieslinski2024analysing,brydges2019probing,elben2020mixed,yu2021optimal}, see generalizations in Appendix~\ref{AppendixE} and~\ref{AppendixF}.
+Finally, one may study the potential of our approach to the multipartite case~\cite{cobucci2024detecting}.
+Our results would also make it possible to experimentally characterize the entanglement of high-dimensional quantum channels~\cite{engineer2025certifying}.

+The data that support the findings of this study are openly available at the following URL/DOI: https://doi.org/10.5281/zenodo.17798832.